DW0RKiN/M4_FORTH/README.md

 | dup2 type  |  DUP2_TYPE   |                |   ( addr n -- addr n )   |                       |
 | .( Hello)  |PRINT("Hello")|                |          ( -- )          |                       |

 The problem with PRINT is that M4 ignores the `"`.
 M4 does not understand that `"` it introduces a string.
-So if there is a comma in the string, it would save only the part before the comma, because the comma introduces another parameter.
+So if there is a comma in the string, it would save only the part before the comma, because a comma separates another parameter.
 Therefore, if there is a comma in the string, the inside must be wrapped in `{` `}`.

     PRINT(  "1.
 Hello{,} World!
 Use {,} {{1,2,3}} {{4}}")